Skip to main content

 Parts plan and scope approval

 The shop presents a phased parts and calibration plan with realistic cost and timeline.
-You approve the scope before fabrication or installs begin.
+You approve the scope before installs begin.

 4

-Parts are installed, custom metalwork is completed, and ECU calibration is dialed in with the right target for the hardware, fuel quality, and driving goal.
+Parts are installed, supporting systems are checked, and ECU calibration is dialed in with the right target for the hardware, fuel quality, and driving goal.

 5